-There were exceedances of the in-stream water quality criteria for the protection of public water supply over the 2010 to 2014 period for Nitrate-Nitrite and Fecal Coliform (Table 10).
-ORSANCO's criterion for fecal coliform of 2000 colonies/100 mL as a monthly geometric mean for the protection of public water supplies was exceeded in Pittsburgh in greater than ten percent of the months, however there were no corresponding MCL violations at Pittsburgh area water utilities.
-There were also three Fecal coliform exceedances at Wheeling, also with no corresponding MCL violations at Wheeling-area water utilities.
-There also was one exceedance of the nitrate-nitrite nitrogen criterion for the protection of public water supplies at Newburgh, which is upstream of Evansville, IN.
-However, this single exceedance does not represent impairment.
+There were exceedances of the in-stream water quality criteria for the protection of public water supply over the 2012 to 2016 period for Nitrate-Nitrite and Fecal Coliform (Table 10).
+ORSANCO's criterion for fecal coliform of 2000 colonies/100 mL as a monthly geometric mean for the protection of public water supplies was exceeded in Pittsburgh in greater than seven percent of the months, however there were no corresponding MCL violations at Pittsburgh area water utilities.
+There were also two Fecal coliform exceedances at Wheeling, also with no corresponding MCL violations at Wheeling-area water utilities.
 As a result, none of these occurrences represent impairment of the public water supply use.

-Thirty-two public and private water utilities use the Ohio River as a drinking water source (Table 11).
-Based on questionnaire surveys completed by water utilities and the US EPA's drinking water data base, a number of utilities had violation for total trihalomethanes (TTHMs), Haloacetic acid (HAA5), or coliforms.
-Because all of these occurrences are related to treatment issues, they do not represent impairment of the public water supply use for the Ohio River.
-All of these occurrences are related to issues with disinfection treatment.
-Two utilities indicated intake closures due to Ohio River water quality caused by raw sewage or contaminant spills.
-Two utilities reported the use of non-routine treatment to address issues such as turbidity, sewage, diesel fuel, and others.
-None of these circumstances were frequent or sustained, therefore not representing any impairment.
+Thirty-four public and private water utilities use the Ohio River as a drinking water source (Table 11).
+Based on questionnaire surveys completed by water utilities and the US EPA's drinking water data base, six utilities had MCL violations for total trihalomethanes (TTHMs) and one utility had violations of the MCL for Haloacetic acid (HAA5).
+Because these occurrences are related to treatment issues, they do not represent impairment of the public water supply use for the Ohio River.
+These occurrences are related to issues with disinfection treatment.